newnetdev/NetworkToCode-Class/slides/data/M02_Python_MV_Network_Libraries.md

 ---

 class: ubuntu
-# argparse - built-in help
+# argparse - Built-in help

 - Leverage help menu natively built-in
 - Can be disabled if needed when parser is instantiated